Dublin University (constituency)

-Dublin University is a university constituency in Ireland, which currently elects three senators to Seanad Éireann.
+Dublin University is a university constituency in Ireland, which elects three senators to Seanad Éireann, the upper house of the Oireachtas (the legislature of Ireland).
 Its electorate comprises the undergraduate scholars and graduates of the University of Dublin, whose sole constituent college is Trinity College Dublin, so it is often also referred to as the Trinity College constituency.
 Between 1613 and 1937 it elected MPs or TDs to a series of representative legislative bodies.

 Representation

 House of Commons of Ireland (1613–1800)

 When James I first convened the Parliament of Ireland, the University of Dublin was given two MPs, elected by the Provost, Fellows and Scholars of Trinity College.
 It was not represented among the 30 Irish MPs which were part of the Protectorate Parliament during the Commonwealth of England, Scotland and Ireland.

 Party organisations were not persistent during this time period, and have been added where appropriate.
 Among the MPs for the university in this period was John FitzGibbon, who later as Lord Chancellor of Ireland played a key role in the passage of the Acts of Union 1800, which merged the Kingdom of Ireland with the Kingdom of Great Britain to create the United Kingdom of Great Britain and Ireland.